ameli/WhereIsMyPlume/README.md

         git clone https://github.com/ameli/WhereIsMyPlume.git

 2. The cloned repository contains the directory `data` which is an empty folder.
-Download the [actual data files](http://transport.me.berkeley.edu/thredds/fileServer/trajectories/FieldExperiment-2018/data.tar.gz) (650 MB) to replace with empty `data` directory in the repository.
-You may do so manually or by the following commands:
+Download the [actual data files](http://transport.me.berkeley.edu/thredds/fileServer/trajectories/FieldExperiment-2018/data.tar.gz) (650 MB) to replace with the empty `data` directory in the repository.
+You may do so either manually or by the following commands:

         cd WhereIsMyPlume
         wget http://transport.me.berkeley.edu/thredds/fileServer/trajectories/FieldExperiment-2018/data.tar.gz